 Its +3 bonus to AC will be implemented as four "hidden AC bonus vs dmg type" making it bypass the AC cap.

-As it stands now this spell is inferior to its supposedly lesser cousin, Blindness, thus I've thought to completely reshape it.
-It will get a small party-friendly AoE (only because we want SCS and RR's AI to be able to use it) of 10-15 feet radius, and a new animation to fit its new name/concept (the same I created for IR V3's resonating and sound bursting weapons).
-Those in the area will suffer a small amount of damage (4d4?) and must save vs. breath to avoid being deafened.
+This spell was laughably inferior to its supposedly lesser cousin, Blindness, thus I've completely reshaped it.
+It now has a small party-friendly AoE (only because we want SCS and RR's AI to be able to use it) of 10 feet radius, and a new animation to fit its new name/concept (the same I created for IR V3's resonating and sound bursting weapons).
+Enemies in the area suffer a small amount of damage (4d4, save for half) and must save vs. breath to avoid being deafened for 1 turn.
 I previously suggested to rename it either Sonic Blast (Spell Compendium) or Shout (PHB), but most of you seemed to prefer Sound Burst (despite it being a bard-only spell in PnP).

-This spell won't dispell Improved Invisibility effects anymore (making Improved Invisibility's +4 AC much more reliable and effective), but it will reveal invisibile creatures (those under II too) and it will allow to target them normally (aka we don't need spell removals to have that ugly AoE to bypass II anymore, neither SCS more recent solution!).
+This spell won't dispell Improved Invisibility effects anymore (making Improved Invisibility's +4 AC much more reliable and effective), but it will still reveal invisibile creatures (those under II too) and it will allow to target them normally (aka we don't need neither spell removals to have that ugly AoE, nor SCS solution of flagging them via ToBEx to bypass II).
 It will also reveal creatures using the new Etherealness spell.

 I've added a small amount of physical damage (on hit it now deals 1d6 missile dmg + 2d4 acid dmg), and capped its progression at 15th lvl instead of 18th (thus reduced the max duration of 1 round, and ongoing acid dmg by 2d4).